 Cheryl has been a CPA with more than 25 years of experience in accounting and financial management.
 Cheryl has a BS degree from the College of Charleston, serves as a board member and Treasurer of Humanities Foundation and the Charleston Redevelopment Corporation.
 She is a member of the American Institute of Certified Public Accountants and the South Carolina Association of CPAs.

-With a depth of knowledge in diverse business functions, communications, and real estate, Julie works with each department to ensure business is well-coordinated and company objectives are efficiently accomplished.
+With a depth of knowledge in diverse business functions, communications, and real estate, Julie works with each department to ensure objectives are efficiently accomplished.
 She oversees day to day corporate operations and works closely with HF's legal team, insurance carriers, and contractors.
-She provides oversight in RE closings, IT initiatives, HR related matters, program development and resident services team.
-Previously, she worked in the legal field, commercial real estate brokerage and development for over 20 years.
-She received her MBA from Southern Wesleyan University and a BA degree from Limestone College.
+She provides oversight in RE closings, IT initiatives, HR related matters, program development and resident services.
+She received her MBA from SWU and BA from Limestone College.
 She is a QAP Comm.
 Member of The AHC of SC and a Housing and Mobility Subcomm.
 Member of the Special Comm. on EIRC for the COC.
-Julie is licensed by the SC Real Estate Commission and is a certified paralegal.
+Julie is licensed by the SC RE Comm. and is a certified ABA paralegal.